alessia-cyber/CyberOps-Labs/labs/attacking-a-mysql-database/README.md

-## Lab - Attacking a mySQL Database
+## Lab - Attacking a MySQL Database

 ## Objective:
 Understand how SQL injection vulnerabilities can be exploited and how to monitor traffic using Wireshark.